thebkv/bkv/1_Samuel_02.md

-# 1 Samuel 2 — The Principle of Reversal
+# 1 Samuel 2 — The Principle of Consecrated Offering
+_The Principle of Reversal_

 ### *The Song of Grace: Exaltation Born of Humility*

 1 Samuel 1 = Conception of Prayer